Americans with Disabilities Act (ADA)

 Madia Law Represents Employees Who Are Victims of Disability Discrimination

-Both the Americans with Disabilities Act and the Minnesota Human Rights Act prohibit discrimination by employers based on disability.
+The Americans with Disabilities Act, the Minnesota Human Rights Act, and Wisconsin law prohibit discrimination by employers based on disability.
 If you have work restrictions based on a permanent injury or disability, your employer must make a reasonable effort to accommodate those restrictions to help you perform your job.
 Reasonable accommodations can include different equipment, new ways of doing the job, job restructuring, or even reassignment.
 Employers are not allowed to terminate you just because you have work restrictions – they must work with you in an interactive process to try to find a way that you can do your job.
 If employers fail to do this and instead just terminate you, they may be guilty of disability discrimination.

 “Jill” (name changed for confidentiality) worked at a large corporation for nearly twenty years as a maintenance worker and excelled.
 However, she injured her back on the job and needed medical attention.
 Ultimately, her doctor gave her work restrictions stating that she could not lift, push, or pull more than 40 pounds.
 She continued working at her position, with her restrictions, and continued to excel.
 One morning, her employer called her into a meeting and told her that she was terminated because her medical restrictions prevented her from performing the essential functions of her position.
 Jill was devastated – she loved her job and it was her only source of income.
 Jill’s employer failed to make any effort to find reasonable accommodations for her disability.